-The total operating budget will rise by 4.7% from 2020, with an outlook for a 9.2% increase in 2022.
+The total operating budget would rise by 4.7% from 2020, and by 9.2% from 2021-2022.

 The higher spending is due in large part to the increasingly urban location of forestry assets.
 By the end of 2020, the Region had commissioned a total of 33.7 kilometres of bus rapidways and 7.0 kilometres of Great Regional Streets.
 Ongoing annual costs to maintain these enhanced streetscapes range from \$1,600 a kilometre for standard care of trees growing in a boulevard to \$136,000 a kilometre for rapidway corridors with trees, landscaped centre medians and boulevard planters that require manual watering.